Kievan Rus': Historical assessment

 Kievan Rus', although sparsely populated compared to Western Europe, was not only the largest contemporary European state in terms of area but also culturally advanced.
-Literacy in Kiev, Novgorod and other large cities was high; as birch bark documents attest, inhabitants exchanged love letters and prepared cheat sheets for schools.
+Literacy in Kiev, Novgorod and other large cities was high.
 Novgorod had a sewage system and wood pavement not often found in other cities at the time.
 The Russkaya Pravda confined punishments to fines and generally did not use capital punishment.
 Certain rights were accorded to women, such as property and inheritance rights.

-The economic development of Kievan Rus may be reflected in its demographics.
-Scholarly estimates of Kiev's populationt around 1200 range from 36,000 to 50,000 (at the time, Paris had about 50,000, and London 30,000).
+The economic development of Kievan Rus' may be reflected in its demographics.
+Scholarly estimates of Kiev's population around 1200 range from 36,000 to 50,000 (at the time, Paris had about 50,000, and London 30,000).
 Novgorod had about 10,000 to 15,000 inhabitants in 1000, and about double that number by 1200, while Chernigov had a larger land area than both Kiev and Novgorod at the time, and is therefore estimated have had even more inhabitants.
 Constantinople, then one of the largest cities in the world, had a population of about 400,000 around 1180.
 Soviet scholar Mikhail Tikhomirov calculated that Kievan Rus' had around 300 urban centres on the eve of the Mongol invasion.

 Kievan Rus' also played an important genealogical role in European politics.
-Yaroslav the Wise, whose stepmother belonged to the Macedonian dynasty that ruled the Byzantine Empire from 867 to 1056, married the only legitimate daughter of the king who Christianized Sweden.
+Yaroslav the Wise, whose stepmother belonged to the Macedonian dynasty that ruled the Byzantine Empire from 867 to 1056, married Ingegerd Olofsdotter, the only legitimate daughter of Swedish king Olof Skötkonung who Christianized Sweden.
 His daughters became queens of Hungary, France and Norway; his sons married the daughters of a Polish king and Byzantine emperor, and a niece of the Pope; and his granddaughters were a German empress and (according to one theory) the queen of Scotland.
 A grandson married the only daughter of the last Anglo-Saxon king of England.
 Thus the Rurikids were a well-connected royal family of the time.